projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

      i915.domain_plane_owners

-  For example, if we set ``i915.domain_plane_owners=0x010001101110``, the plane ownership will be as shown in :numref:`i915-planes-example1` - SOS (green) owns plane 1A, 1B, 4B, 1C, and 2C, and UOS #1 owns plane 2A, 3A,
+  For example, if we set ``i915.domain_plane_owners=0x010001101110``, the plane ownership will be as shown in :numref:`i915-planes-example1` - Service VM (green) owns plane 1A, 1B, 4B, 1C, and 2C, and User VM #1 owns plane 2A, 3A,
   4A, 2B, 3B and 3C.

   .. figure:: images/i915-image2.png